Asymptotics of the partition function for $\beta$-ensembles at high temperature: Controls of

 In this section, we will set some definitions of operators which arise as building blocks of the loop equations.
 After defining them, we will prove their continuity on appropriate spaces.
-This will ultimately allow to apply the \textit{a priori} bounds given in Theorem \ref{a priori bound}.
+This will ultimately allow us to apply the \textit{a priori} bounds given in Proposition \ref{a priori bound}.